There are four ways to get designated as a persistent drunk driver in Colorado:

 - The breathalyzer was defective;

-- The officer failed to observe the defendant for 15 minutes prior to the chemical breath test;
+- The officer failed to observe you for 15 minutes prior to the chemical breath test;

 - The lab techs who calibrated the breathalyzer let their certification lapse;